 Kimie Bunyasaranand is Well+Good’s operations assistant and works on marketing and advertising campaigns, data analytics, and general business operations.
 Kimie has an MA in Journalism from CUNY, completed a fellowship at CUNY’s Tow-Knight Center for Entrepreneurial Journalism, and learned the ropes in management consulting.
 She has worked for publications such as Sports Illustrated, Women’s Health, Runner’s World, and more.
 Wellness Habitat: The track at Thomas Jefferson Park, running the streets of Manhattan, Yoga to the People, The Sports Center at Chelsea Piers, Hudson Valley hiking trails, and drop-in kickboxing, capoeira and Bikram classes. [email protected]

-Jamie McKillop is Well+Good’s editorial assistant, joining the team in 2012 as an intern while finishing her undergrad degree at NYU in Media, Culture, and Communications.
+Jamie McKillop is Well+Good’s assistant editor, joining the team in 2012 as an intern while finishing her undergrad degree at NYU in Media, Culture, and Communications.
 Now a full-fledged wellness afficiando, Jamie reports on everything from the latest fitness fashion trends to what natural beauty products healthy women are using.
 The Bay Area native began her career as a writer for 7×7 Magazine in San Francisco, making a foray into fashion PR at H&M and Balenciaga in New York before falling completely in love with drinking (and writing about) green juice.
 Wellness Habitat: Liquiteria, running over the Williamsburg Bridge, and CYC. [email protected]

 Sarah Sarway, Well+Good’s editorial and production assistant, is a near-CUNY Hunter grad, where she’s focusing on Media Studies.
 She’s constantly checking her social feeds for the latest OMG-worthy stories and breaking news to assist the Well+Good team with research, social planning, and Link Love.
 She’s also filed articles on Joseph Pilates to healthier comfort food.
 Outside of Well+Good, Sarah works on half-marathon fundraisers with Team SBH, her community center’s team based in Brooklyn.
 Wellness Habitat: City Row, Flywheel (with Danielle Devine-Baum), running the Asbury Park boardwalk with Springsteen on repeat, and Spring Natural Kitchen. [email protected]